thottethodi/ece565-2022/assignment.2.md

     * Evaluate a simple pipeline.

     Each of these are detailed further below.
-For part (i), just evaluate the example code, running to completion.
-For parts (ii) and (iii), you will need to run the SPEC benchmarks for 100 million instructions.
-These results will then be compared to the baseline gem5 performance for the MinorCPU model.
+For this assignment, just evaluate the example code, running to completion.
 Make sure to take advantage of different output directories to avoid overwriting output data from different runs.

     A nice overview of MinorCPU can be found here: https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu